Top 10 Wellness Destinations for 2026: From Bali to the Berkshires

 4. Tulum, Mexico

-Tulum has evolved into a modern wellness hub that blends ancient traditions with contemporary holistic practices.
-While it retains a laid-back beach vibe, it also offers access to structured wellness programs and personalized health experiences.
+Tulum has become a modern wellness center that mixes old traditions with new holistic practices.
+It still has a relaxed beach feel, but you’ll also find organized wellness programs and personalized health experiences.

 Many retreats focus on functional medicine approaches, supporting gut health, hormonal balance, and overall vitality.
 Ayurveda and herbal traditions are often integrated into wellness offerings, creating personalized paths to healing using natural remedies.